 Body image and sex

 If you have a stoma, you may have strong feelings about the sudden and significant change to your body.
-Over time, and with support from your stoma care nurse specialist, you will learn to adapt to your new body.
-Getting through the first few weeks can be tough and you may feel like you have a mountain to climb, but remember family, friends and health professionals are there to help you.
-Talking about how you feel can help you cope.
+Your stoma care nurse specialist can help you to adapt to your new body.
+Remember that family, friends and healthcare professionals are there to help you.

 Sexual function

 Cancer and its treatment affects your emotions and relationships.
-This can lead to problems with intimacy and sex.
-If you have a stoma, this can add to any anxiety and change the way you see yourself as a sexual person.
+This can lead to issues with intimacy and sex.
+If you want to be sexually active or want to start a new relationship, there are professionals who can help.

-Surgery and radiotherapy for rectal cancer can cause long term problems getting an erection and problems with ejaculation in some men.
-These problems may get worse a few years after radiotherapy finishes.
 Possible treatments include tablets that increase blood supply to the penis, injections to help you get an erection, pellets that you insert into the end of the penis, vacuum pumps and penile implants.
 The success of the treatment will depend on whether the nerves or blood supply to the penis have been affected by the cancer treatment.

 If you feel you need help with any sexual problems, ask your GP or healthcare team to refer you to a sexual health specialist or psychosexual therapist.